EU says Greek aid could be split into instalments

 MIKKELI, Finland/ATHENS Greece could get its next tranche of international aid in instalments, the EU's top economic official said on Friday, keeping the country in a hand-to-mouth existence that threatens to stifle its economy.

-Athens had hoped that euro zone finance ministers would sign off on the next 8.1 billion euro tranche of aid when they meet on Monday, even though Greek officials have conceded the government will not meet an end-of-week deadline for reforming the public sector.
+Athens had hoped that euro zone finance ministers would sign off on the next 8.1 billion euro (6.9 billion pounds) tranche of aid when they meet on Monday, even though Greek officials have conceded the government will not meet an end-of-week deadline for reforming the public sector.

 On Friday, Olli Rehn, the European commissioner in charge of economic and monetary affairs, confirmed what many officials have said privately - that the tranche could instead be split into several instalments.